Lambdaspire/Lambdaspire-Swift-DependencyResolution/README.md

 The `ContainerBuilder` type conforms to `DependencyRegistry` from the Abstractions package, and the `Container` type conforms to the `DependencyResolver` protocol.
 Ideally, use these abstractions in your code rather than the concrete container types.

-Register dependencies as one of:
+Register dependencies as one of three lifetimes:
 - Transient: A new instance every time the dependency is resolved.
 - Scoped: A common instance every time the dependency is resolved in the same scope.
 - Singleton: A globally common instance every time the dependency is resolved.